Best Online MBA Programs

-A Master's in Business Administration (MBA) is a popular graduate business degree that develops advanced management and leadership skills.
-MBA programs often attract professionals looking to advance their career, switch fields, or pursue an entrepreneurial endeavor.
+An online master's in business administration (MBA) is a popular graduate business degree that develops advanced management and leadership skills.
+Online MBA programs often attract professionals looking to advance their career, switch fields, or pursue an entrepreneurial endeavor.
 Earning an MBA online provides an accelerated, affordable pathway for ambitious professionals.

-According to Poets & Quants, completing a full-time MBA on campus at a top school can cost nearly $200,000.
-Online MBAs are widely available and affordable.
+According data collected by BestColleges, earning an online MBA at a top-ranked program typically costs a total of $60,000-$80,000, although some schools charge more than $200,000.
+Online MBAs are widely available and may be relatively affordable compared to on-campus options.
 Many of the nation's top business schools offer accelerated MBAs online, with set or in-state tuition rates.

-Graduates with an online MBA qualify for senior management roles in their choice of fields and a generous return on investment (ROI).
-The average MBA salary reached nearly $135,000 in 2019.
+Graduates with an online MBA can qualify for senior management roles in their choice of fields and a generous return on investment (ROI).
+According to PayScale, the average MBA salary was about $91,000, as of August 2021.

 Schools may offer full-time or part-time, executive, flex, or eMBA programs.
 Each format includes pros and cons depending on learning style and career goals.
 All MBA programs typically require a practicum and/or summer internship.
 Some programs feature optional global experiences.

 How Long Does It Take to Earn an MBA Online?

 Online MBA degrees typically require 30-60 credits based on factors, such as format, previous experience, and the school's reputation.
 Online MBA programs can take 2-3 years to complete.
 While some online programs offer accelerated paths to graduation, they require the same level of dedication as a traditional program and advanced time management skills.